Félix Houphouët-Boigny: Early years and second marriage

 Houphouët-Boigny married the much younger Marie-Thérèse Brou in 1952, having also divorced his first wife of twenty-two years earlier in 1952.
-The couple had no children of their own, but they adopted one child, Olivier Antoine, in 1981.
+The couple had no children of their own, but adopted Abla Pokou, daughter of Akissi Anougble and granddaughter of the Bouale king Nanan Kouakou Anougble II, as Hélène Houphouët-Boigny in 1960.

-Hélène Houphouët-Boigny – Abla Pokou - was legally recognized in 1960 by her father Mister Felix Houphouët-Boigny who came to Court along with his three witnesses:

-his sisters Ms Faitai and Adjoua Houphouët-Boigny and his cousin Yao Simon Yamoussoukro's chief of Canton (Judgement Supplétif numsber1261 – 26 AOUT 1960 – Tribunal of Toumodi – A Court Session opened to the public).
-Madame Helene Houphouët-Boigny is the granddaughter of the Bouale's King Nanan Kouakou Anougble II, her Mother being Madame Akissi Anougble.
-They both died in 1958.

-The marriage was not without scandal: in 1958, Marie-Thérèse went on a romantic escapade in Italy, while in 1961, Houphouët-Boigny fathered a child (Florence, d.
+The marriage was not without scandal.
+In 1958, Marie-Thérèse went on a romantic escapade in Italy, while in 1961, Houphouët-Boigny fathered a child Florence (d.
 2007) out of wedlock by his mistress Henriette Duvignac.